-The aim of this paper is to construct a string field theory for perturbative classical Type II supergravity on flat spacetime.
+The aim of this paper is to take the first steps in constructing a string field theory for perturbative classical Type II supergravity on flat spacetime.
 The basic ingredient is Type II ambitwistor string theory (\ref{action01}).
 Following the basic structure of covariant closed bosonic string theory \cite{Kugo:1989aa,Kugo:1989tk,Zwiebach:1992ie} and the proposed supersymmetric extension \cite{Sen:2015uaa}, we construct a superstring field theory for supergravity based on the ambitwistor string theory.
 The action will be of the form

 where $Q$ is the BRST operator of the worldsheet theory, $c_0$ is a ghost zero mode, and $\{\Psi^n\}$ are $n$-point interaction terms for the string field $\Psi$.

 A necessary step in the construction of the theory is to clarify the oscillator mode structure of the ambitwistor string theory and the constraints that must be imposed on the string fields.
 We shall see that the oscillator decomposition is subtly different from that of the conventional string.
 In particular, the $X^{\mu}$ and $P_{\mu}$ fields are independent in the gauge we work in and are composed of independent, conjugate oscillators.
 The supersymmetric theory is thought to be equivalent to Type II supergravity and so the superstring field theory is expected to be equivalent to perturbative Type II supergravity.
 In support of this we study the metric as a fluctuation $h_{\mu\nu}$ about a Minkowski background, we shall show that the quadratic term gives the correct linearised action for the Type II supergravity